 The Behrhorst Foundation is a US-based, nonprofit organization committed to the health and social well-being of the rural, indigenous Mayans living in the highlands of central Guatemala.
 The Behrhorst Clinic, a modest 20-bed hospital and adjacent outpatient clinic, is located in the highland town of Chimaltenango, 60 km north of Guatemala City, along the Pan-American Highway.
 Funding and administration is maintained in the US through a formal Board of Directors.
 Community health leadership teams have been developed to tackle specific health care issues including malnutrition, sanitation, potable water, and maternal and child health.
 Direct observation and participation in the hospital/clinic is offered to Penn medical students.
 Supervision is maintained by Guatemalan physicians staffing the clinic.
 There are numerous medical residents and US-trained physicians who volunteer here as well.
 Rural visits with health promoters are possible and there are ample opportunities for students to participate in health brigades, sanitation and clean water projects, as well as a variety of nutrition and other programs designed to improve maternal-child well-being.
 Students are placed in secure housing and board is provided.
 For further information, please contact Dr. Steve Larson.
-Applications should be submitted to Global Health Programs.
+Applications should be submitted to The Center for Global Health.

 The Guatemala Health Initiative (GHI) is a joint organization of students from the School of Medicine and School of Nursing advised by Kent Bream, MD (Department of Family Practice and Community Medicine) and Mamie Guidera, MSN, CNM (Nurse-Midwifery Program).
 GHI supports the efforts of Hospitalito Atitlán to improve the health status of the Tz’utujil Maya town of Santiago Atitlán by coordinating community health projects, medical and nursing student electives, and service learning delegations to the Hospitalito; raising funds, medical supplies, and medications for the Hospitalito; and organizing educational events on campus to raise awareness about health and human rights in Guatemala.
 A central goal of the partnership between GHI and the Hospitalito is to put the knowledge gained through participatory research intodesigning effective, sustainable, and culturally sensitive health interventions.
 You can view a film entitled The Life & Rebirth of Hospitalito Atitlan by scrolling down once you click on this link.